 When using wood ash, avoid applying it to acid-loving plants such as rhododendron, raspberries, and blueberries, or where potatoes are grown.
 That’s because alkaline soil can encourage potato scab.
 On a plus side, wood ash can help combat clubroot, the bane of brassicas, by raising soil alkalinity.
 When collecting wood ash, make sure to not use BBQ or coal ashes as these can contain harmful contaminants.

-Vermiculture is the rearing of worms to mix kitchen scraps and bedding materials into a water-soluble organic garden fertilizer and soil conditioner.
+Vermiculture is the rearing of worms to mix kitchen scraps and bedding materials into a water-soluble organic plant fertilizer and soil conditioner.
 All you need is a compost bin, special composting worms called brandling worms, bedding like newspaper or cardboard, and kitchen and garden vegetable waste.
-The DIY organic fertilizers you get out of it is ‘worm tea’ and worm castings.
+The DIY plant fertilizer you get out of it is ‘worm tea’ and worm castings.
 Both feed the soil, and the castings are marvelous at improving texture and water retention.

 Making a wormery is a great way to produce homemade nitrogen and potassium-rich fertilizer.
 Use a recycled plastic bin or a wooden box with holes in the bottom for drainage.
 Stand it on a drip tray, to catch the worm tea, and make sure to start a second one before the first one is finished.
 Otherwise, the worms can all disappear, looking for organic material to break down.
 A good design is a purpose-built wormery like the one I have.
 It has several tiers, that contain various stages of composting kitchen waste.
 It also has a drain tap for collecting the ‘worm tea’.